cf73/humanity/content/collections/articles/european-unions-defense-of-democracy-plan.md

               rel: null
               target: null
               title: null
-        text: "Recommendation on promoting the engagement\_ of citizens and civil society organisations in public policy-making processes"
+        text: "recommendation on promoting the engagement\_ of citizens and civil society organisations in public policy-making processes"
       -
         type: text
         text: ' aims to create and maintain a safe and enabling environment for civil society organisations and human rights defenders, allowing them to effectively participate in democratic policy-making.
 It also encourages Member States to develop a structured approach to participation processes through predictable, accessible, transparent and inclusive frameworks. '